jermerc/bwitter/README.md

 # bwitter
-Open-source message-sharing application developed using the Django web-framework.
+Simple open-source message-sharing application developed using the Django web-framework.